Undev/redmine-stuff-to-do-plugin/README.md

 # Redmine Stuff To Do Plugin

-The Stuff To Do plugin allows a user to order and prioritize the issues and projects they are doing into a specific order.
-It will also allow other privileged users to reorder the user's workload.
+This plugin allows Redmine users to prioritize tasks and arrange the assigned issues and projects in a specific order.
+It also allows administrators and managers to manage other users' workload.

-The initial autor is []().
+The initial author is [Eric Davis](https://github.com/edavis10).

-== Features
+This plugin provides a number of useful features for Redmine issue management:

-* Sorting and prioritizing of cross-project To Do lists
+* Sorting and prioritizing of cross-project to-do lists
-* Easy to use drag and drop interface
-* Editing other user lists for Administrators
+* Editing other users' lists for administrators
-* Filtering of issues based on user, priority, or status
+* Filtering of issues based on user, priority, status, or project
-* Notification emails based on low workload counts
+* Notification emails based on low workload
+* Easy-to-use drag-and-drop interface
-* Drag and drop time logging using the Time Grid
+* Drag-and-drop time logging using the time grid

-== Getting the plugin

-A copy of the plugin can be downloaded from {Little Stream Software}[https://projects.littlestreamsoftware.com/projects/redmine-stuff-to-do/files] or from {GitHub}[http://github.com/edavis10/redmine-stuff-to-do]

 ## Installation